stormpath/stormpath-sdk-node/docs/app/views/account.md

 ## Account

-An Account is a unique identity within a [Directory](directory), with a unique username and/or email address.
+An Account is a unique identity within a [Directory](directory), with a unique username and email address.
 An Account can log in to an [Application](application) using either the email address or username associated with it.
 Accounts can represent your end users (*people*), but they can also be used to represent services, daemons, processes, or any